yashvinthan/StealthAutoTyper/README.txt

 This makes the typing appear natural and indistinguishable from a real user.

 ⚠️ **Disclaimer:** For demos, testing, and educational use only.
 Do not use in password fields, login forms, or against software policies.
+⚠️ Use responsibly.
+Don’t target password fields, logins, or any software that forbids automation.

 ---